Aliases for GAK Gene

 Previous GeneCards Identifiers for GAK Gene

 In all eukaryotes, the cell cycle is governed by cyclin-dependent protein kinases (CDKs), whose activities are regulated by cyclins and CDK inhibitors in a diverse array of mechanisms that involve the control of phosphorylation and dephosphorylation of Ser, Thr or Tyr residues.
 Cyclins are molecules that possess a consensus domain called the 'cyclin box.'
 In mammalian cells, 9 cyclin species have been identified, and they are referred to as cyclins A through I. Cyclin G is a direct transcriptional target of the p53 tumor suppressor gene product and thus functions downstream of p53.
 GAK is an association partner of cyclin G and CDK5.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Dec 2015]

 GeneCards Summary for GAK Gene

 GAK (Cyclin G Associated Kinase) is a Protein Coding gene.
-Diseases associated with GAK include Parkinson Disease Susceptibility.
-Among its related pathways are Clathrin derived vesicle budding and Vesicle-mediated transport.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TNS1.
+Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is DNAJC6.